cloudnative-pg/cloudnative-pg/docs/src/replication.md

   content of the `pg_replication_slots` view in the primary, and updated at regular intervals using `pg_replication_slot_advance()`.

-This feature, introduced in CloudNativePG 1.18, is now enabled by default and can be disabled via configuration.
-For details, please refer to the ["replicationSlots" section in the API reference](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-ReplicationSlotsConfiguration).
+This feature is enabled by default and can be disabled via configuration.
+For details, please refer to the
+["replicationSlots" section in the API reference](cloudnative-pg.v1.md#postgresql-cnpg-io-v1-ReplicationSlotsConfiguration).
 Here follows a brief description of the main options:

 `.spec.replicationSlots.highAvailability.enabled`
-: if true, the feature is enabled (`true` is the default since 1.21)
+: if `true`, the feature is enabled (`true` is the default since 1.21)

 `.spec.replicationSlots.highAvailability.slotPrefix`
 : the prefix that identifies replication slots managed by the operator